 Purchasing supplements can be an overwhelming process, whether it’s protein powder, fish oil, or an every-day multi vitamin.
-There are so many brands available, all with varying claims and reviews.
+There are so many brands available, all with varying formulas, claims and reviews.
 It’s difficult to know what you should be purchasing and incorporating into your daily routine.

 Vega Sport Performance Protein (vanilla)